stackforge/pecan/docs/source/templates.rst

         def index(self):
             return dict(message='I am a mako template')

-:func:`@expose` will use the default template engine unless the path is prefixed by another renderer name.
+:func:`~pecan.decorators.expose` will use the default template engine unless the path is prefixed by another renderer name.

 ::